zc1036/lips/README.md

 ### Smart quotes

 Set `LIPS:*USE-SMART-QUOTES*` to `t` to enable smart-quoting.
-Smart-quoting respects opening braces, brackets, and parentheses.
+Smart-quoting respects opening braces, brackets, parentheses, and dashes.

     \(setv lips:*use-smart-quotes* t)
     And "then" there 'were' none